Home » BiostocksPro » Financial Planning » Family Budget Planning

 Once the petition is correctly filled out and you have the required documentation and number of copies, go to your local bankruptcy court and file, paying the filing fee and turning in all the required paperwork to the court.
 Filing without an attorney means filing pro se.
 You will get a notice of a 341 meeting, which is a meeting between you and your creditors, those that choose to show up anyway, and you will attend without legal counsel.
 This meeting also includes the judge, and your income and debts are examined to see if it is possible to pay creditors or not with the existing income.

 It is possible to file bankruptcy for yourself and save quite a bit of money, because attorneys can be expensive.
 There are some debts that you can not get rid of through bankruptcy though.
 Child support can not be discharged, it is normally illegal for a bankruptcy court to do so.
 The same is usually true of student loans.
-Medical bills and almost all other obligations usually can be discharged though, giving you a chance at a start.
+Medical bills and almost all other obligations usually can be discharged though, giving you a chance at a fresh start.

 The information supplied in this article is not to be considered as medical advice and is for educational purposes only.